-- Initial Professionalism Training

-- Dean's Reception

-- Etiquette Meal (Business Meeting over Breakfast, Lunch, or Dinner)

 - Professional Image Day/Dress for Success

 - Developing an Excellent Résumé

 - Mock Interviews

 - Graduation/Exit Conference, Goal Setting, and Career Growth

 L.E.A.D.

 Bachelor Degree Program

 The L.E.A.D.
 (Leadership, Effectiveness, Accountability, and Diversity) program is designed to build upon the Career Development training taught at the Associate Level, and equips students with the professional skills and mindset to move into future leadership roles.
 Leadership Skills, "Big-Picture" Decision-Making, and Developing your own Management-Style are some of the topics covered through in-class activities and a guest speaker series.